-- 2. The amount and diversity of available habitats and the presence of any unique or scarce habitats. - 3.
-The status of the species occupying those habitats, especially the presence of any rare, threatened, endangered or sensitive species and the tolerance of these species to disturbance caused by human activities. - 4.
-The identification of limiting habitats which can control population size and productivity such as moose winter range, calving grounds, caribou migration routes, waterfowl and raptor nesting areas. - 5.
-Existing hunting, fishing, trapping and other recreational and subsistence use, including previous settlement in the area and the demand for fish and game and firewood. - 6.
+- The status of the species occupying those habitats, especially the presence of any rare, threatened, endangered or sensitive species and the tolerance of these species to disturbance caused by human activities. - The identification of limiting habitats which can control population size and productivity such as moose winter range, calving grounds, caribou migration routes, waterfowl and raptor nesting areas. - Existing hunting, fishing, trapping and other recreational and subsistence use, including previous settlement in the area and the demand for fish and game and firewood. - 6.
 The available water supply with consideration for previous appropriations in the watershed.